stlartworks/stlartworks.github.io/enterprise.md

 ### ![bloomworks](/images/svg/bloomworks.svg)
 Bloomworks provides art for the garden, public park and urban street scape and makes:

-- Bike racks
+- Bicycle racks
 - Decorative rain barrels
-- Public benches
+- Garden furniture and usable decorative art

 {% include gallery-bloomworks.html %}

 ### ![boomerracks](/images/svg/boomerracks_logo.jpg)
-Bicycle racks with heart, purpose, and a sense of fun:  BoomerRacks are fashioned from used bicycle parts, which are revitalized and crafted into durable, kinesthetic art.
+BoomerRacks are bicycle racks with heart, purpose, and a sense of fun:  BoomerRacks are fashioned from repurposed bicycle parts, which are revitalized and crafted into durable, kinesthetic art.
+More than 25 of these functional works of art are installed in locations throughout St. Louis City and County.

 {% include gallery-boomerracks.html %}

 ### Pricing

-The second venture, BoomerRacks, launched in 2008, is the design and fabrication of bicycle racks created from old bike parts.
-For more information on how to commission your custom designed bike rack call Priscilla Block at 314-899-9757.
+Commissioned projects are priced based on individual needs and design.
+For more information on how to commission custom-designed graphic items, bicycle racks and other art for your business or organization, please call Priscilla Block at 314-899-9757.

-1. **Community note cards** - 300 packs 8 designs
-1. **Holiday/Greeting cards** - 300 packs 8 designs
-1. **Poster** - 300 packs 8 designs
-1. **Logo** - 300 packs 8 designs
-1. **Invitations** - 300 packs 8 designs
-1. **Save the date cards** - 300 packs 8 designs
-1. **Advertisements** - 300 packs 8 designs
-1. **Graphic look** - 300 packs 8 designs